How Penske is Managing the Diesel Technician Shortage

-The U.S. Bureau of Labor Statistics reported that employment of diesel service technicians and mechanics is projected to grow 8% from 2020 to 2030.
-About 28,100 openings for diesel service technicians and mechanics are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or retire.
+The U.S. Bureau of Labor Statistics (BLS) reported that diesel service technicians and mechanics employment is projected to grow 4% from 2021 to 2031.
+About 28,500 openings for diesel service technicians and mechanics are projected each year, on average, over the decade.
+BLS reported that many of those openings are expected to result from the need to replace workers who transfer to different occupations or retire.

 Penske has prioritized attracting technicians and devotes time to working with organizations to find technicians and encourage potential employees to enter the field.
 Penske provides extensive training to help technicians reach their goals.
 “If they work hard and excel, they can earn an extremely good wage, and if you have a good work ethic, the sky is the limit,” Hough said.
 “Every one of our maintenance vice presidents came from the ground up — from pumping fuel to fixing trucks.”

 In 2008, Penske became the first truck leasing, truck rental and logistics company to receive certification from the National Institute of Automotive Service Excellence for the company's Continuing Automotive Service Education program.
-Penske’s 9000 technicians have an average tenure of nine years and are trained via online, hands-on and classroom instructional methods.
+Penske’s 9,000 technicians have an average tenure of nine years and are trained via online, hands-on and classroom instructional methods.

 Penske's technicians undergo about 40 hours of training per year.
 The cost of ongoing training per technician varies based on the type — internal, manufacturer or web-based training — but represents close to a week’s pay.
 That doesn’t include expenses associated with travel or vehicles made available.

 A new tractor with an automated transmission could have between 700 and 1,000 fault codes.
-Technicians need to know which are important and mission-critical versus those that just may be noise.
-Because of Penske's size and its relationships, technicians and management are often aware of changes before they hit the marketplace.
+Technicians need to know which are important and mission-critical versus those that may be noise.
+Because of Penske's size and relationships, technicians and management are often aware of changes before they hit the marketplace.